Ruth Richard

-Ruth Richard [Richie] (September 20, 1928 – May 6, 2018) was an American baseball player who played as a catcher from 1947 through 1954 in the All-American Girls Professional Baseball League.
+Ruth Richard [Richie] (September 20, 1928 – May 6, 2018) was an American baseball player who played as a catcher from 1947 through 1954 in the All-American Girls Professional Baseball League (AAGPBL).
 Listed at 5' 4", 134 lb., she batted left-handed and threw right-handed.

 Richard spent eight seasons in the All-American Girls Professional Baseball League.
 A six-time All-Star, she also was a member of four champion teams.
 Richard made a transition from outfield to catcher, which enabled her to utilize her strong throwing arm more effectively, and she responded by gunning down more baserunners than any catcher in the league.
 Basically a line-drive hitter, she posted a .241 career batting average in 725 games, driving in 287 runs while scoring 237.
 As a catcher, she committed only 134 errors in 3,407 total chances for a .961 career fielding average.

 Early life

 A native of Argus, Pennsylvania, Richard grew up on a family farm in the Ridge Valley Creek area and played softball for the Sellersville-Perkasie high school team.
 After graduating in 1946, she attended an AAGPBL tryout held in Allenton.
 She impressed by her throwing arm, range and potential.